ALOK-Yeager/Alokit_Onebox/README.md

 ---

-## FR-2: Searchable Storage with Elasticsearch
+## FR-3: Ai-Based Email Categarization

 *(This section will be updated upon completion of the second functional requirement.)*